 The unconditional hump-shaped relationship between genetic diversity and log population density in 1500 CE is reported in Column 1.
-In particular, the estimated linear and quadratic coefficients, both statistically significant at the 1% level, imply that a 1 percentage point increase in genetic diversity for the least diverse society in the regression sample would raise its population density by 58.75%, whereas a 1 percentage point decrease in genetic diversity for the most diverse society would raise its population density by 24.56%.28 Further, population density in 1500 CE is unconditionally predicted by the regression to be maximized at an expected heterozygosity value of about 0.7074, which roughly corresponds to that predicted for southern China by migratory distance from East Africa.
+In particular, the estimated linear and quadratic coefficients, both statistically significant at the 1% level, imply that a 1 percentage point increase in genetic diversity for the least diverse society in the regression sample would raise its population density by 58.75%, whereas a 1 percentage point decrease in genetic diversity for the most diverse society would raise its population density by 24.56%.29 Further, population density in 1500 CE is unconditionally predicted by the regression to be maximized at an expected heterozygosity value of about 0.7074, which roughly corresponds to that predicted for southern China by migratory distance from East Africa.
 Indeed, a 1 percentage point change in genetic diversity in either direction at the predicted optimum lowers population density by 1.76%.
 Moreover, based on the R-squared of the regression, the cross-country variation in genetic diversity alone explains 22% of the cross-country variation in population density.

 Column 2 reports the unconditional effect of the timing of the agricultural transition on population density in 1500 CE.
 In line with the Diamond hypothesis, a 1% increase in the number of years elapsed since the Neolithic transition to agriculture is associated with a 1.28% increase in population density, an effect that is also statistically significant at the 1% level.
 Furthermore, 26% of the cross-country variation in population density is explained by the cross-country variation in the timing of the agricultural transition alone.
-Perhaps unsurprisingly, as foreshadowed by the sample correlations in Table 2b, the unconditional effects of both the genetic diversity and agricultural transition timing channels are somewhat weakened in magnitude once they are simultaneously taken into account in Column 3, which reduces the omitted variable bias afflicting the coefficient estimates reported in earlier columns.
+Perhaps unsurprisingly, as foreshadowed by the sample correlations in Table 2(b), the unconditional effects of both the genetic diversity and agricultural transition timing channels are somewhat weakened in magnitude once they are simultaneously taken into account in Column 3, which reduces the omitted variable bias afflicting the coefficient estimates reported in earlier columns.
 The coefficients on both channels, however, retain their expected signs and continue to remain statistically significant at the 1% level with the combined cross-country variation in genetic diversity and transition timing explaining 38% of the cross-country variation in population density.

-The results of examining the combined explanatory power of the genetic diversity and land productivity channels are reported in Column 4.29 Once again, given the sample correlations, the linear and quadratic coefficients associated with genetic diversity are naturally somewhat weaker when compared to their unconditional estimates of Column 1.
-More importantly, the coefficients remain highly statistically significant and also rather stable in magnitude relative to those estimated while controlling for the timing of the Neolithic transition.
-In addition, the overall significance of the land productivity channel is also confirmed, particularly by the estimated coefficients on the log arable percentage of land and log absolute latitude variables, which indeed appear to possess their expected signs.30 Nonetheless, these estimates continue to reflect some amount of omitted variable bias resulting from the exclusion of the transition timing channel.
-For instance, the fact
+The results of examining the combined explanatory power of the genetic diversity and land productivity channels are reported in Column $4.^{30}$ Once again, given the sample correlations, the linear and quadratic coefficients associated with genetic diversity are naturally somewhat weaker when compared to their unconditional estimates of Column 1.
+More importantly, the coefficients

-28Following the earlier discussion regarding the expected heterozygosity index, these effects are therefore associated with a 0.01 change in the probability that two randomly selected individuals from a given population are genetically different from one another.
-See Footnote 27 for details on how these effects may be computed based on the estimated linear and quadratic coefficients associated with genetic diversity.
+29Following the earlier discussion regarding the expected heterozygosity index, these effects are therefore associated with a 0.01 change in the probability that two randomly selected individuals from a given population are genetically different from one another.
+See Footnote 28 for details on how these effects may be computed based on the estimated linear and quadratic coefficients associated with genetic diversity.

-29The cross-country variation in genetic diversity and in variables capturing the productivity of land for agriculture together explain 50% of the cross-country variation in population density.
+30The cross-country variation in genetic diversity and in variables capturing the productivity of land for agriculture together explain 50% of the cross-country variation in population density.